leopoldkristjansson/keystone/docs/pages/docs/config/config.md

 ### extendExpressApp

-This lets you modify the express app that Keystone creates _before_ the Apollo Server and Admin UI Middleware are added to it (but after the `cors` and `healthcheck` options are applied).
+This functions passes you the `express.Router` _before_ the Apollo Server and Admin UI Middleware is applied (but after `cors` and our expresss configuration).

 The function is passed two arguments: